rishi-wqd190004/DS_ML_Lectures/README.md

 ### Here one can refer to Weekly Lecture with the serial order for understanding basic of Python, data analysis, visualization and machine learning.

-### Note:
-One will not find Weekly Lecture 7 as its a major project.